FF14 Asset Reference Document

 The new iris shader allows for Sclera and Iris to be on the same map, allowing for some interesting effects

-A large thing to note compared to old eye mods is that the catchlight is no longer an editable texture, and is now permanently part of the shader.
-All catchlight mods or edits can no longer be used.
+A large thing to note compared to old eye mods is that the catchlight is no longer an editable texture, and is using the Spheremaps which are currently not moddable.
+All Pre-DT catchlight mods or edits can no longer be used.
 If you want to create a fake catchlight, you can draw this onto the diffuse, but it will be static and not move around.
-This is not fixable, and we do not currently know if catchlight will ever be editable, even using shader parameters.
+You can reduce or change the existing catchlight (to an existing spheremap tile) using the shader constant listed below, but you cannot make custom catchlights.

 Likewise, Au Ra limbal rings are also part of a shader now, and no longer part of a texture.
 Any mods that altered the Au Ra limbals must be scrapped.
 While shape cannot be changed, there is a shader constant that allows them to be turned on and off, and this is availible for all eyes, not just au ra.
-The parameters to change are
+The Shader constants/parameters to change for eyes are:

 7DABA471- g_IrisRingEmissive |